How is thymus cancer staged?

 There is no single staging system for thymomas that all doctors agree on, perhaps because these tumors are so uncommon.
-The system most often used to stage thymomas is called the Masaoka system, although other systems exist.
+The system most often used to stage thymomas is the Masaoka system, although other systems exist.
 Staging in the Masaoka system is based on:

 - The extent of disease as seen on imaging tests such as CT or MRI scans

 - Whether the surgeon finds the tumor hard to separate from nearby tissues (indicating the tumor is invasive)